OBF/GSoC/00_ideas.md

 #### Approach

 OpenMS mainly relies on external peptide identification engine.
-It includes a SimpleSearchEngine tool that performs basic peptide identification for mainly educational purposes, .
+It includes a SimpleSearchEngine tool that performs basic peptide identification and has been mainly intended for educational purposes.

 OpenMS tool developers and users alike would benefit from an improved implementation of a peptide search engine in the OpenMS library.
-In the future, this implementation could be used by others to build novel tools or improve existing ones.
+In the future, this implementation could be used by others to improve algorithms, build novel tools or integrate identification into existing ones.

 #### Languages and skills

 * Intermediate knowledge of C++ and its STL.
-* Good knowledge on mass spectrometry.
+* Good knowledge of tandem mass spectrometry.

 #### Code

 Expected outcome:

-The existing implementation should be extended with improved scoring algorithms.
+The existing implementation should be extended and improved.
+Improvement should be benchmarked on publicly available datasets.

 #### Difficulty
-<span class="medium">medium</span>.
+<span class="hard">hard</span>.

 #### Mentors
 [Timo Sachsenberg](https://github.com/timosachsenberg), [Julianus Pfeuffer](https://github.com/jpfeuffer), [Oliver Alka](https://github.com/oliveralka)